-SEO isn’t just about keywords and phrases or technical fixes to web page markup.
+In much the same way that effective SEO isn’t just about keywords and phrases or technical fixes to web page markup.

 For example, a plumbing and heating engineers may want to get ranked for searches on “best underfloor heating installations” or “best boiler for underfloor heating”.
 Rather than rushing out to create content or by Google adwords for these phrases or search terms, it is advisable to study the intent that underlies the search terms

 - What are prospects really looking for?